rosal3svictor/JavaScript/README.md

    we have a normal `function declaration` (not an arrow function) and we invoke it direclty.
 This is why it is also known as, Direct Invocation Binding.

-   What value is going to be hold by `this`?
+   What value is going to be held by `this`?
 When we execute it, we'll see that for isolated functions `this` is the `Global Object` (which in the browser is `window` and in Node.JS is the `global` object)